Learn to Fly

 Step 1: Take an Introductory Flight

-Helicopter Boston FlightIf you are interested in learning to fly, an introductory flight is the first logical step.
+Helicopter Boston FlightIf you are interested in learning to fly, an East Coast Aero Club Introductory Flight is the first logical step.
 During your first flight, an experienced flight instructor will take you through an abbreviated lesson from preflight to tie down.
-You will have the opportunity to taxi the airplane and once at altitude, you will have what will likely be your first experience with flying an airplane.
+You will have the opportunity to taxi the airplane and once at altitude, you will have what will likely be your first experience with flying an airplane over lovely New England.
 This will also be the first entry in your pilot logbook, as the flight time counts towards a private pilot certificate.

 Step 2: Post-Flight Evaluation